PseudoSky/instabot.py/README.md

 bot.logout()
 ```
 ## Usage examples
-Standard use (will like by loop, all default tag):
+Standard use (will loop through and like all content from the default tag):
 ```python
 bot = InstaBot('login', 'password')
 bot.auto_mod()
 ```
-Standard use with your tag (will like by loop, all your tag):
+Standard use with a list of tags (will like all content from all tags specified):
 ```python
 bot = InstaBot('login', 'password', tag_list = ['with', 'your', 'tag'])
 bot.auto_mod()
 ```
-Standard use with change default settings (you should know what you do!):
+Standard use with overriding default settings (you should know what you do!):
 ```python
 bot = InstaBot('login', 'password',
                like_in_day=100000,